 When we first started announcing our engagement everyone would ask to the see the ring.
 I obviously couldn’t show them because I don’t carry Bill around with me.

-The topic of engagements rings doesn't come up too often any more.
-Sometimes I can tell someone feels when they notice I'm not wearing a ring.
-When I explain I asked for an engagement cat usually they relax, but sometimes I get the jewellery store salesperson look again.
+The topic of engagement rings doesn’t come up too often anymore.
+Sometimes I can tell someone feels when they notice I’m not wearing a ring.
+When I explain I asked for an engagement cat usually they relax, but sometimes I get the jewellery store salesperson to look again.